 Probably unrelated to the above but strikingly similar, the noun εριθος (erithos) describes a hired hand, a day-worker: someone acquired from outside the community, who had no home of his own to work for.
 Such workers were strangers, and looked on with understandable dubiosity.
 The derived noun εριθεια (eritheia) described a rude quest for selfish gains.

 Red is the only color name from such a hugely common root, which demonstrates that red was probably the earliest named color (which in turn suggests that red was the earliest seen color by the human species, which in turn suggests that our species goes through the same kind of "evolution" as does every human individual), or at least that the color red had a kind of cultural significance that all early Indo-European cultures agreed on.

 The Latin word for red is the cognate ruber, but our Proto-Indo-European root also formed the more adjacent adjective rudis, which means rough or wild (that is: uncultivated — hence our English words "rude" and "rudiment").
 This adjective is comparable to the adjective crudus (hence our word "crude"), which literally means uncooked or raw [meat; bloody, trickling with blood] and secondarily unripe, immature or unprepared, which in turn comes from the Greco-Latin root κρυ, kru-, which also yields words like κρυπτω (krupto), meaning hidden or concealed (hence our word "crypt").

 🔼Red Sea meaning

-All over the proto-Indo-European and Semitic language spectrum, the color red denotes a primary or preliminary state of sophistication, a primitiveness from which civilization sprang.
-The name Red Sea means Primitively Domesticated Sea and denotes the sea shore(s) where urban civilization first got started, probably by what we now call the Natufian or even the Kebaran culture.
+All over the Proto-Indo-European and Semitic language spectrum, the color red denotes a primary or preliminary state of sophistication, a primitiveness from which civilization sprang.
+The name Red Sea means Rudimentary Human Society and denotes the sea shore(s) where urban civilization first got started, probably by what we now call the Natufian or even the Kebaran culture.